 Things would become very difficult, very quickly, for any occupying force and that is before a task force could be assembled and sailed South.
 Admittedly we are in reduced circumstances at the moment but we are not that shabby either and using our newly signed Lisbon Treaty we might even expect those very nice chaps over the English Channel to wade in and go windmilling down south.

 This is why our pants will never be around our ankles again, a sensible force structure against credible threats with a realistic reinforcement and deterrent plan

 Much better to win the fight by not fighting than having to fight twice to regain the islands.

-We should not be over confident though because over confidence and hubris leads to complacency, however, the notion that Argentina poses an imminent and credible threat might make a good novel, but is not realistic so lets not pretend otherwise.
+We should not be overconfident though because overconfidence and hubris lead to complacency, however, the notion that Argentina poses an imminent and credible threat might make a good novel, but is not really so let’s not pretend otherwise.

 Penguins, this is as close as Argentina is going to get